-Students in Grove, OK learn bat biology (and skeletal morphology) during a 2018 2-day program
+High school students in Grove, OK learn bat biology (and skeletal morphology) during a 2018 2-day program

-OK student quote, while working on a Petri dish during the CaveSim Biota Lab: "Mrs. Chaney [the biology teacher], why don't we get to do this kind of stuff in biology class?"
+OK HS student quote, while working on a Petri dish during the CaveSim Biota Lab: "Mrs. Chaney [the HS biology teacher], why don't we get to do this kind of stuff in biology class?"
 CaveSim staff person, "This is biology class!"
 The students in this class were having so much fun learning that they forgot they were in class.